SudhaSP/mytestrepo/md-docs/JAVA-TDD.md

 - Intro: Acceptance Testing using **Selenium**
 - Some other discussions: JavaScript BDD with **Jasmine/Karma**, Using Scala **Specs2** for BDD Java development

+### Words from students..

+> Be wonderful for whoever lures, because each has been followed with reincarnation.